refinedev/refine/README.md

 ## Quick Start

 The fastest way to get started with **refine** is using the [superplate](https://github.com/pankod/superplate) project starter tool.
-Run the following command to create a new **refine** project configured with  [Ant Design System](https://ant.design/) as the default UI framework:
+Run the following commands to create a new **refine** project configured with  [Ant Design System](https://ant.design/) as the default UI framework:

 ```
 npx superplate-cli --preset refine-antd my-project